eclisia/webapemlh/wp-content/plugins/creame-whatsapp-me/README.txt

 6. Page settings

 == Changelog ==

+= 4.1.8 =
+* Front script better settings validation
+* FIX error with some prices on variable replacement
+* Bump required minimun WordPress version to 3.5

+= 4.1.7 =
+* FIX jQuery 3 deprecation warnings for event shorthands
+* FIX JSON error with "&quot;" on variable replacement
+* FIX Don't load public hooks on wp-login.php page

+= 4.1.6 =
+* FIX minor css error introduced in v4.1.5

+= 4.1.5 =
+* **NEW:** Add links to WhastApp with `#joinchat` or `#whatsapp` in your href.
+CSS triggers and links work on all pages, **even without Join.chat visible**.
+* **NEW:** Analytics event compatible with Google Analytics Dashboard Plugin for WordPress by MonsterInsights custom tracker name
+* Load images when show button for better Page speed.

+= 4.1.4 =
+* **NEW:** PHP 8 & WordPress 5.6 tested & updated
+* Cleaner placeholder on telephone field
+* Added lazy loading attribute for image

 = 4.1.3 =
 * **NEW:** Ensure chatbox header is allways visible on mobile with better height control